 In 1991, the emerging Hispanic leadership separated from Homeland Ministries and established the Central Pastoral Office for Hispanic Ministries.
 CPOHM provides programs and pastoral care to Hispanic leaders and congregations, advises the different regional and general ministries of the church on Hispanic ministry, and advocates for Hispanic Disciples.

-By the late 1990s and into the 21st Century, about 30 percent of the new congregations welcomed into the denomination have been predominantly Hispanic.
+By the late 1990s and into the 21st century, about 30 percent of the new congregations welcomed into the denomination have been predominantly Hispanic.
 Most come as existing congregations choosing to affiliate with the Disciples.
 They come from a wide variety of backgrounds and cultures including the Caribbean (Puerto Rico, Santo Domingo, Cuba), Central America (El Salvador, Guatemala, Nicaragua), South America (Venezuela, Chile, Ecuador, Colombia, Argentina) and Mexico – all with different levels of experience with the Disciples.
 A 2016 PowerPoint presentation on this history

 In 1901, a small group of Japanese came into contact with the Christian Missionary Society of Southern California.
 By 1908, a Japanese Christian Church had been organized in Los Angeles.
 By 1942, the number of Japanese Christian churches had increased to nine, but all were closed with the internment of Japanese Americans during World War II.
 After their detention, in 1948, former Japanese Christian church members founded West Adams Christian Church in Los Angeles.